n1r7/compliance/README.md

 #### Compliance systems improve all areas of business
-Consider the system described in the previous section.
 Using this framework for enterprise systems development, businesses can more effectively manage compliance risk and free capital for strategy and investment.
 - Business
   - Trends in customer behavior can identify new sources of revenue
 - Intelligence